If there is one thing Sydney has no shortage of, it is the number of coastal walks that can be found all throughout the city and its suburbs.

 Difficulty: Easy with a few medium sections

-Below is a useful map that you can reference throughout the remainder of the guide
+In order to better visualize the hike, below is a useful map that you can reference throughout the remainder of the guide.

 1) You can do this walk in the opposite direction (from Manly to the Spit Bridge).
 In my opinion though, it is much nicer ending the walk in Manly, where you can explore the town and head on off to the beach at the end of the walk.